School of Nursing and Midwifery

 Study location Plymouth, Exeter and Truro

 Make a difference to someone’s life when it matters most.
-Our degree will prepare you to care for adults with acute/long-term illness, in a multitude of healthcare settings.
-You will be ready to play a vital role in health promotion and disease prevention as well as nursing adults.
-Working closely with other healthcare professionals, patients and their families, you will gain the necessary experience, competencies and skills needed to join the 1000s of our graduates working as registered nurses.
+Our degree prepares you to care for adults with acute or long-term illness, in a diverse range of healthcare settings.
+You will be ready to play a vital role in health promotion and disease prevention, and be an expert nurse with skill and compassion.
+Working closely with other healthcare professionals, patients and their families, you will become an experienced and skilled graduate ready for a career as a sought-after registered nurse.

 Careers with this subject